MarcinBolt/goit-node-hw-02/readme.md

 ## Description:

-### Application allows to: GET / ADD / FIND BY ID / UPDATE / DELETE contact/s.
-The contacts list located in contacts.json file, on server.
-Adding, updating or deleting contact also modifies contacts.json file.
-Used HTTP methods: GET, PUT, POST, DELETE.
-Application tested on Insomnia/Postman/Browser.
+### Backend application, based on Node.JS.
+It allows to create (sign up), delete, log in (authenticate, authorize, create/verify token, hash/verify passwords), log out user, generate/upload user's avatar.
+App also allows to: get, add, find, update, delete contact/s.
+Database with collections of users and contacts stored in MongoDB.
+Applied jest tests - e2e.
+Application was tested with Insomnia/Postman/Browser.

 ### Saved contacts, and users on MongoDB.
 Particular user has access only to its contacts (get, modify, add, delete).